jamesaiello42/Promineo-Back-End-Bootcamp-Group-Project/README.md

 ## Some Background Information
 * Program displays menu options for the entities Users, Posts, Comments, and Likes.
-* This options allow for the following:
+* These options allow for the following:
 	* Create
 	* Read
 	* Update